BerkeleyHCI/edg-ide/ide-getting-started.md

 If you go into the voltage divider block and mouseover the resistors, you can also see resistor values selected, 10k and 33k.
 The output voltage on the output line reflects the actual expected output voltage, accounting for resistor tolerance and the chip's feedback reference tolerance.

+To zoom out, you can double-click on the topmost block.
+Or, double-click on any block in the design tree to zoom to that block.

-Similarly, you can see details of other components (like capacitor capacitance, or inductor inductance) by mouseover as well:
+You can see details of some other components (like capacitor capacitance, or inductor inductance) by mouseover as well:

 ![Buck converter input capacitor](docs/ide_visualizer_buckcap.png)

 If you want to see how the buck converter block (or any block) was implemented, you can also right click the block, and select "Goto Definition".

-To zoom out, you can double-click on the topmost block.
-Or, double-click on any block in the design tree to zoom to that block.

 ### Advanced: arraying LEDs
 _In this section, you'll modify the GUI-inserted code to programmatically create an array of LEDs._